-Referring to Drawing 5, with the exception of local re-enforcement and/or inserts, all parts of the survival cell which are as wide or wider than the minimum widths stipulated in Article 15.4.4, including any radii applied, must be manufactured to the same specification as a single panel which satisfies the requirements of Article 18.7.
+Referring to Drawing 5, with the exception of local reinforcement and/or inserts, all parts of the survival cell which are as wide or wider than the minimum widths stipulated in Article 15.4.4, including any radii applied, must be manufactured to the same specification as a single panel which satisfies the requirements of Article 18.7.
+However, additional plies may be used and core thickness may be increased where applicable, and local relief applied, provided the FIA technical delegate is satisfied in each case that the overall strength of the structure has been improved by doing so.

 Furthermore, parts to this tested specification must cover an area which:

 - a) Begins no less than 250mm high at the line A-A tapering at a linear rate to a minimum of 450mm high at the line B-B. - b) Lies between two horizontal lines 100mm and 550mm above the reference plane between the line B-B and the rear of the survival cell. - 15.4.7 Once the requirements of Articles 15.4.4, 15.4.6, 15.5.1, 15.5.2, 15.5.4, 15.5.5, 16.1, 16.2, 16.3, 17.1, 17.2, 17.3, 18.1, 18.2, 18.3, 18.4, 18.5, 18.6, 18.7 and 18.9 have been met, panels no less than 6.2mm thick must then be permanently attached to the survival cell sides.
 These panels must : - a) In a longitudinal sense, cover the area lying between the line B-B and a vertical plane 50mm to the rear of the rear edge of the cockpit entry template.
-A 50mm horizontal linear taper may be included at both ends. - b) In a vertical sense, cover the area lying between two horizontal planes 100mm and 550mm above the reference plane.

-- c) Be constructed from 16 plies of Zylon and two plies of carbon, precise lay-up details must be followed and may be found in the Appendix to the Technical Regulations. - d) Be permanently attached to the survival cell with an appropriate adhesive which has been applied over their entire surface.
+A 50mm horizontal linear taper may be included at both ends. - b) In a vertical sense, cover the area lying between two horizontal planes 100mm and 550mm above the reference plane. - Furthermore, when viewed from the side, the panel must cover the cockpit entry template shown in side elevation in Drawing 2.
+Behind a vertical line which lies 375mm forward of the rear edge of the cockpit entry template a 20mm taper may be included at the top edge of the panel. - c) Be constructed from 16 plies of Zylon and two plies of carbon, precise lay-up details must be followed and may be found in the Appendix to the Technical Regulations. - d) Be permanently attached to the survival cell with an appropriate adhesive which has been applied over their entire surface.

-Cut-outs in these panels totalling 35000mm2 per side will be permitted for fitting around side impact structures, wiring loom holes and essential fixings.
+Cut-outs in these panels totalling 35000mm per side will be permitted for fitting around side impact structures, wiring loom holes and essential fixings.
+For 2015 only, additional cut-outs totalling no more than 500mm will be permitted in the parts of the panels which are located more than 550mm above the reference plane.